 According to the United States Census Bureau, the average one-way commute time in the United States is 26 minutes.
 That’s 52 minutes per day, and 4 hours, 20 minutes per week.
 Instead of spending time on a commute, employees who work remotely can better utilize their time with their families, getting additional sleep, working out, and more!

 Flexible work options allow employees to work on their terms, when and where they want, eliminating commute time.
 More time makes for happier employees.

 Personal Cost Savings

 Global Workplace Analytics estimates employees who work remotely part-time can save between $2,000 to $6,500 a year.
-Vehicle maintenance, gas, parking fees, and other forms of transportation expenses – not to mention professional wardrobe, purchased lunches, and more can be reduced from personal spending.
+Vehicle maintenance, gas, parking fees, and other transportation expenses – not to mention professional wardrobes, purchased lunches, and more can be reduced from personal spending.

 Additionally, remote work options allow employees to live in places where the cost of living is lower rather than being forced to live in high-cost urban locations close to company offices.
 Global Workplace Analytics estimates that employees can save over $7,000/year for every $100,000 reduction in home value.

 The pandemic may have been the sudden catalyst for office-based companies to shift to remote work policies.
 However, we’ve learned that there are qualitative and quantitative benefits for businesses, employees, and job seekers to have remote work options in the post-pandemic era.

 If agile work strategies can support your business, taking advantage of the workforce strategies offers all parties a better way forward.